-Standardisation is the creation of the framework of a set of agreements on trading parameters to which all parties of an industry, local and abroad, must adhere.
-This is to make sure that all the processes within said industry associated with the production of goods and services are done within the agreed upon working parameters.
+Standardisation is the creation of the framework of a set of agreements on trading parameters to which all parties of industry, local and abroad, must adhere.
+This is to make sure that all the processes within the said industry associated with the production of goods and services are done within the agreed-upon working parameters.

 After the creation of working frameworks of agreed trading parameters, farmers in Ghana are understanding that all these should mimic and mirror how things are done in other countries within the international trading community as well.

-Conversation moves along much more smoothly when responses are filled with “oh yes that’s how we also do it in our country”.
+The conversation moves along much more smoothly when responses are filled with “oh yes that’s how we also do it in our country”.
 Cashew farmers in Ghana are starting to accept the need to adopt harmonisation at a faster pace, in an effort to match the high sales and production levels in neighbouring countries like the Ivory Coast, where a lot of the action happens.
-Harmonisation also helps local markets to easily pick up best industry practices from the best competing markets.
+Harmonisation also helps local markets to easily pick up best industry practices from the best-competing markets.

 So, a corporate language is created and understood by all stakeholders in the Ghanaian agricultural sector, home and abroad, through Standardisation.
 That corporate language needs to mimic that which is spoken by others in the same trade in other countries, and this is done by way of Harmonisation.